pachyderm/docs/content/2.4.x/enterprise/auth/enterprise-server/multi-cluster-setup.md

 ---
 # metadata #
-title: Activate Enterprise Server for Multi-Cluster
+title: Activate ES for Multi-Cluster
 description: Learn how to set up a Pachyderm enterprise server as a standalone cluster within a multi-cluster deployment.
 date:
 # taxonomy #